Swinject/Swinject/Documentation/InjectionPatterns.md

     }
 }

-protocol PersonType { }
+protocol Person { }

-class PetOwner: PersonType {
+class PetOwner: Person {
-    let pet: AnimalType
+    let pet: Animal

-    init(pet: AnimalType) {
+    init(pet: Animal) {
         self.pet = pet
     }
 }
 ```

-Note that the actual type of `AnimalType` passed to the initializer of `PetOwner` is automatically resolved by Swinject when the `PetOwner` instance is created:
+Note that the actual type of `Animal` passed to the initializer of `PetOwner` is automatically resolved by Swinject when the `PetOwner` instance is created:

 ## Property Injection